yces990069/invoice-detect/README.md

 # introduce
-this is my first learning outcome,using python and tensorflow making a invoice-detect program
+This is my first learning outcome,using python and tensorflow making a invoice-detect program.
+# how to use?